nvidia-holoscan/holohub/README.md

 **Container build**

-***Build container:*** Run the following command from the holohub directory to build the development container.
+***Building dev container:*** Run the following command from the holohub directory to build the development container.

 ```bash
   ./dev_container build